MatthewKaiHin/Text-to-Video/README.md

 1. Create a folder named `static` in the same directory as this script.
 2. Create a folder named `image`, `audio` and `video` in the `static` folder.
 3. Upload the images in the `image` folder.
-4. Create a json file with the format specified above and upload it in the "static" folder.
+4. Create a json file with the format specified above and upload it in the `static` folder.
-5. Change the input_data, output_dir and output_name in the script to the correct path and name.
+5. Change the `input_data`, `output_dir` and `output_name` in the script to the correct path and name.
 6. Run the script.

 |Folder|Description|